cyclaero/ipdb/README.md

        $ make

-    3. as user root, install the tools and the ipfw divert filter daemon
+    3. as user root, install the tools and the ipfw divert filter daemon:
        $ sudo make install clean

     or # make install clean